haleycab/haleycab/README.md

     </td>
     <td style="vertical-align: top; padding-left: 24px;">
       <h2>
-        Hi, I’m Haley 👋
+        Hi, I’m Haley!
       </h2>
-      I do data science for living systems 🧠🌍
+      I do data science for living systems
       <p style="font-size: 18px; line-height: 1.5;">
         I like understanding how complex systems work — especially when the data is messy and the dynamics are nonlinear.
         My work blends <b>machine learning</b>, <b>statistical modeling</b>, and <b>biophysical simulation</b> to study
-        neurons, ecosystems, and social systems.
+        neuroscience, the environment, and social systems.
       </p>
     </td>
   </tr>